AngelosPsy/pssr/README.md

 # Help, buggs, requests

-For help, buggs, or requests, you can use the issue tab in github: [https://github.com/AngelosPsy/pssr/issues](https://github.com/AngelosPsy/pssr/issues).
+For help, bugs, or requests, you can use the issue tab in github: [https://github.com/AngelosPsy/pssr/issues](https://github.com/AngelosPsy/pssr/issues).